 Download iSpring Pro (a PowerPoint add-in with the "Insert Flash" feature), install it and open PowerPoint.
 You will see the iSpring toolbar displayed differently, depending on the PowerPoint version you use:

 iSpring Toolbar in PowerPoint 2007 or PowerPoint 2010

 iSpring in PowerPoint XP or PowerPoint 2003

-To insert Flash file, click Insert Flash on the iSpring toolbar and select the Flash file you want to insert.
+To insert a Flash file, click Insert Flash on the iSpring toolbar and select the Flash file you want to insert.
 That’s all it takes!

 Now you can save your PowerPoint presentation or convert it into the easily distributable and viewable Flash format. iSpring will preserve all of the animations and transition effects in your presentation and will package the entire project including your inserted Flash and other media files into a single compact file. iSpring Flash files can easily be uploaded to any website or blog as well as to email.

-We have another instructions for you:
+We also have some step-by-step instructions for your convenience: